-If you’re already a HappenStance subscriber, you can send up to 6 poems by snail mail, or even three by email (can be useful if you live outside the UK) twice a year.
+If you’re already a HappenStance subscriber, you can send up to 6 poems by snail mail, or even three by email if you live outside the UK, twice a year.
 Email senders should paste the poems into the body of a message.
-These poems can be offered together with a proposal for a pamphlet publication or simply in order to get some feedback on the work: it’s up to you.

 But please don’t send poems before the reading month starts, and equally please, please don’t wait until the last two days of the month in question.
-If they arrive after the last day of the window, I will post them back to you unread.
-You think I am not hard-hearted?
-Over a thousand poems in a month, and a personal response to each poet, will harden anybody's heart.
+If they arrive after the last day of the window, I will post them back to you unread because by then I will be working on something else.
+Here's what to do and how to do it:

-- Send the appropriate number of poems by snail mail (subscribers have the option of 3 by email) during the months of July or December.
+- Send the appropriate number of poems by snail mail if possible during the months of July or December.

 - A4 envelopes preferred.